Malia Lee Womack, PhD Faculty Profile

 • The Ohio State University, Latin American Studies (MA); Women’s, Gender, and Sexuality Studies (PhD)

-Womack has earned a wide span of honors and applied for and received 43 grants, scholarships, and awards.
-To fund her doctoral research, she applied for 9 grants and was awarded 8 of them.
-Next, she has perpetually promoted her research and presented it at 26 conferences throughout 4 countries.
+Womack has earned a wide span of honors and applied for and received over 55 grants, scholarships, fellowships, and awards.
+Next, she has perpetually promoted her research and presented it at over 30 conferences throughout 4 countries.

 As a college instructor Malia Lee Womack has rigorously worked to develop feminist pedagogy in online spaces.
 She is ambitious to implement feminist pedagogy into online learning due to the profound way such classes make pursuing and earning a degree more accessible to students who may not have the ability to access quality academia otherwise.